-Storage or disposal on private land (ie. not to a community solid waste management site) of solid waste that is not derived from the site on which it is located, whether man-made or natural.
+Storage or disposal on private land (i.e. not to an authorised landfill) of solid waste that is not derived from the site on which it is located, whether manmade or natural.

 4C.2.4.1 General

 The following performance standards shall be met by all Permitted and Controlled Activities and shall be used as a guide for all other activities.
 Any Permitted Activity which fails to comply with any of these standards shall be deemed a Discretionary Activity for the particular non-compliance.